Summer in the Oki Islands: Places to Go and Things to Know

 Festivals and Events

-Other than super-duper sunny days, summer in Oki will not be complete without these events and festivals!
+Other than the sunny days, summer in Oki will not be complete without these events and festivals!
 From kagura Shinto dance and kabuki performance by local youngsters to energetic mikoshi parade and dazzling fireworks displays, there’s lots to see and enjoy!

 Goreei-furyū Festival, Okinoshima Town (5 June)